Frank Aiken: Irish Volunteers and IRA

 He was elected a lieutenant in 1914 when he joined the Camlough Company of Irish Volunteers and the Gaelic League.
 But the northern nationalists split so they took no part in the Easter Rising.
 He became secretary of the local branch in 1917 and joined Sinn Féin.
 His sister Nano Aiken organised Cumann na mBan in Newry, setting up a local branch at Camlough.
 While working at the Co-Operative Flax-Scutching Society, Aiken committed to speaking Irish, which he learned at the Donegal Gaeltacht and Omeath Irish College.
+His sister, Nano, married Phelim Magennis a Newry stockbroker, and was the last female republican prisoner to be released in Northern Ireland at the end of the Civil War.
+Magennis, himself was active during these years.

 He first met Éamon de Valera at the East Clare election in June 1917, riding despatches for Austin Stack.
 During a rowdy by-election at Bessbrook in February 1918, Aiken was elected a captain of Volunteers, stewarding electioneering.
 As secretary and chairman of the South Armagh district executive (comhairle ceanntair) it was his job to be chief fund-raiser for the Dublin Executive, responsible for the Dáil loan masterminded by Michael Collins.

-In 1917, making an outward display of defiance, Aiken raised the republican Irish tricolor, opposite Camlough Barracks in Armagh, a move designed as deliberate provocation.
+In 1917, making an outward display of defiance, Aiken raised the republican Irish tricolour, opposite Camlough Barracks in Armagh, a move designed as deliberate provocation.